regiregi22/RaspiNail/index.md

 ---
 <!-- markdownlint-disable MD014 MD022 MD025 MD033 MD040 -->

-**This is a forked, improved and up-to-date version of the original work Raspibolt from Stadicus.
-All credit goes to him and his great original guide.
-Thank him for the great ammount of work invested for the Bitcoin community:**
+**This is a forked, improved and updated version of the original work "RaspiBolt" from Stadicus, made years ago.
+Thank him for the great ammount of work invested in his great original guide:**
 [https://stadicus.github.io/RaspiBolt/](https://stadicus.github.io/RaspiBolt/)
 <br/><br/>
 **For more information regarding this fork please refer to:**